jiajingchen/jiajingchen.github.io/_pages/about.md

   nav: "docs"
 ---

 Hi!
 This is Jiajing Chen.

+I am data scientist who develops machine learning and statistical models that provide values to the product and business.

 Interests
 ============
+I am interested in the state-of-art model development in recommendation system, deep learning, and NLP (Transformer, BERT).
+I like coding and solving challenging problems.

+In my spare time I like reading, drawing, and spending time outdoors.

 Links